Why Your Personalized Emails Should Lead to a Personalized Website

 The team dives into their website, and notices they can’t find the messaging used in their emails.
 While their campaigns were carefully personalized, their website talks about helping local SMBs in general.

 How will the agency’s website as-is help turn email prospects into leads and customers?
 Chances are, it won’t.
 Email personalization is only half the solution.

 In this post, I’ll cover the reasons why a personalized email should lead to a personalized website.
 I’ll then review ways to personalize email messaging and how to align messaging with personalized website tactics.

 To drive more website conversions, you need to direct users to a personalized website.
-Up to 74 percent of website visitors can grow frustrated when website content doesn’t seem related to what they want.
+Up to 74% of website visitors can grow frustrated when website content doesn’t seem related to what they want.
 In other words, you need to remember the value of consistent messaging.

 Message Continuity is Key

 The targeted messaging used by our marketing team led to their standard website with general information about their services.
 This shift can be jarring to users.
 Message continuity is key, and can bring the following benefits to your company:

 Whether you’re part of a Fortune 500 company or own an SMB that serves local customers, every company has a brand.
 Your brand is the collection of associations that consumers attribute to your company.
 These include attributes, characteristics, values, and even personality.

 As James Heaton of the Brooklyn-based Tronvig Group explains, branding is strategic, while marketing is tactical.
 You may send a newsletter and publish weekly to your blog (your tactics), but what do customers think about company apart from the information inside them?